 We are excited to announce that the High Altitude Mountaineering School (HAMS) will be accepting applications starting August 1, 2021.
 Students will be informed of admission into HAMS starting in September 2021.

-The High Altitude Mountaineering School (HAMS) is for CMC members who are interested in learning and practicing the alpine skills that are needed to safely climb and enjoy high, glaciated mountains, including Mt.
+The High Altitude Mountaineering School (HAMS) is for CMC members who are interested in learning and practicing the glacier travel and alpine skills that are needed to safely climb and enjoy glaciated mountains, including Mt.
 Rainier, Denali, the Andes, and the Himalayas!
-HAMS culminates in a high peak climb of Mt.
+HAMS culminates in a climb of Mt.
 Rainier, Mt Baker, Mt Adams or a similar high, glaciated peak.

 The HAMS curriculum consists of a series of lectures and practice sessions on “Glacier Travel / High Peak Expeditions” module.
 The lectures and practices sessions are held at the AMC building in Golden, CO.
 Several training days for glacier travel, crevasse rescue, and glacier camping practice are also put on the calendar.
 Students who complete HAMS will be able to demonstrate proficiency with advanced mountaineering technical skills, including: